PavanRangani/docs/docs/prd/tasks/tasks.md

 Same user can be added in the different roles but same user can not be added in same role.
 In this case, it will show error `Duplicate value is not allowed`.

 For `One time task`, it's a disabled until the family is not selected.

+##### Recurring Trigger

+- For Recurring trigger: It's a dropdown of families roles.

+- If the assigned role is not available at family level, system follows the fallback logic as below:
+  - If no Client associate- task rolls to Client Manager
+  - If no associate advisor - task rolls to Advisor
+  - If no Investment Direct - task rolls to Advisor
+  - If no Director, roll to Advisor
+  - If no Personal Controller, roll to Advisor
+-

 #### Scenarios of Add task dialog